afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w6-notes.md

 **Vehicle Lateral Control**

-- Vehicle trajectory (double lane change)
+- Vehicle trajectory (**double lane change**)

+  - Plot results of the simulated maneuver with MPC control of :
+    - Distance
+    - Longitudinal and lateral velocity
+    - Tires forces
+    - Yaw rate

 <img src="./resources/w6/l4-vehicle-lateral-control.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 <img src="./resources/w6/l4-vehicle-lateral-control1.png" width="400" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

+- The performance of MPC is excellent
+- lagging slightly, but without overshoot or oscillation
-- Results of the simulated maneuver with MPC control
+- MPC is  a promising control technique for Autonomous driving
+- can be used without modification for a wide range of operating conditions and a large variety of scenarios
+- This flexibility and convenience comes at the **cost of increased computational requirements** and relies on the availability of robust optimization solvers to always return feasible solutions in the available time window

 ### Lesson 4 Supplementary Reading: Advanced Steering Control - MPC
 To learn more about Model Predictive Control (MPC) for vehicle control, read the ar below: